TITLE University Engineer - Director, Facilities Management

 CLASSIFICATION NUMBER 1365

-The Director of Facilities Management is the chief administrator of the Department of Facilities Management, which includes Facilities Maintenance, the Work Management Center, Grounds, and Custodial Services departments and is responsible for management of the University's buildings, facilities, and grounds.
-The Director coordinates the delivery of essential facility maintenance and custodial services, ensuring compliance with health, life safety and building codes, recommending priorities for needed repairs and renovations, and directs the development of contingency plans for exceptional grounds and maintenance efforts under emergency conditions.
+The Director of Facilities Management is the chief administrator of the Department of Facilities Management, which includes Facilities Maintenance, Business Services, Grounds Services, and Custodial Services and is responsible for management of the University's buildings, facilities, and grounds.
+The Director coordinates the delivery of essential facility maintenance and custodial services, ensuring compliance with health, life safety, and building codes, recommending priorities for needed repairs and renovations, and directs the development of contingency plans for extraordinary grounds and maintenance efforts under emergency conditions.
 The Director assists in the preparation of the annual state appropriations request for maintenance and repair of existing University buildings and facilities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Other: Scope of the job frequently requires working in the evenings and on weekends, particularly during the progress of construction projects.
+Other: The scope of the job frequently requires working in the evenings and on weekends.

 ESSENTIAL DUTIES AND RESPONSIBILITIES